SiBowald/ecg-pcb-business-card/README.md

 ## What you should see

-You should see a waveform similar to the example printed on the back of the card (above “Keep away from children.”).
+You should see a waveform similar to the example printed on the back of the card (below “This is not a medical device.”).

 If the signal looks noisy or flat, it is almost always due to:
 - Contact pressure